Skip to main content

 The performance figures shown refer to past performance.
 Past performance is not a reliable indicator of future performance.

-Source: Quilter and Morningstar as at 31 October 2025.
-Total return, percentage growth in pounds sterling over period 31 December 2024 to 31 October 2025.
-Equities are represented by an appropriate MSCI index, the Magnificent Seven by the Roundhill Magnificent Seven ETF, UK gilts by the ICE BofA UK Gilt Index, US Treasuries by the ICE BofA US Treasury (GBP Hedged) Index, global government bonds by the Bloomberg Global Aggregate Government - Treasuries (GBP Hedged) Index, global corporate bonds by the Bloomberg Global Aggregate - Corporate (GBP Hedged) Index, and the US dollar by the US Dollar Index.
+Source: Quilter and Morningstar as at 30 November 2025.
+Total return, percentage growth over period 31 December 2024 to 31 October 2025.
+Equities are represented by an appropriate MSCI index, global bonds by the Bloomberg Global Aggregate (GBP Hedged) Index, US Treasuries by the ICE BofA US Treasury (GBP Hedged) Index, and gilts by the ICE BofA UK Gilt Index.

 Marcus Brookes